Authorize SSH key at runtime

 searches the development computer for SSH keys.
 This can be removed and authorized_keys

-can be set from another source, like a hard-coded list, a file of authorized keys, or using the GitHub SSH key API to get the keys of your developers.
+can be set from another source, like a hard-coded list, a file of authorized keys, or using the to get the keys of your developers.

 🛈 Tip

-The Redwire Labs Nerves project generator creates a project that will pull users' SSH keys from GitHub at compile time if the environment variable
+The Redwire Labs creates a project that will pull users' SSH keys from GitHub at compile time if the environment variable SSH_GITHUB_USERS

 is set to a space-separated list of GitHub user names.